-Wondering how US crypto tax works and what the IRS crypto tax rules are?
+Wondering how crypto tax works and what the IRS crypto tax rules are?
 The IRS has set out clear guidance on how crypto is taxed.
-Bitcoin and other cryptocurrencies attract Capital Gains Tax and Income Tax.
-We're breaking down everything you need to know about taxes on crypto in the US in our ultimate crypto tax guide including how crypto is taxed, the crypto tax rate, crypto capital gains tax, crypto income tax and how crypto tax software can help simplify crypto tax for you.
+Bitcoin and other cryptocurrencies attract both Capital Gains Tax and Income Tax.
+We're breaking down everything you need to know about taxes on crypto in the US in our ultimate crypto tax guide including how crypto is taxed, the crypto tax rate, crypto capital gains tax and crypto income tax, all ahead of the April 15th tax deadline!

 This guide is regularly updated

 Before we dive into our US crypto tax guide - the IRS rules on crypto tax are constantly changing.
 At Koinly, we keep a very close eye on the IRS crypto policies and regularly update this guide to keep you informed and tax-compliant.

 02 November 2022: Updated to include the new 2023 Capital Gains Tax & Federal Income Tax rates.